plfa/plfa.github.io/src/plfa/part3/Denotational.lagda.md

 functions.
 Second, in the lambda calculus, functions can be applied to functions.
 They can even be applied to themselves!
 So it would seem that the tables would contain cycles.
-One might start to worry that advanced techniques are necessary to to address these issues, but fortunately this is not the case!
+One might start to worry that advanced techniques are necessary to address these issues, but fortunately this is not the case!

 The first problem, of functions with infinite domains, is solved by